It’s very similar to the previous model, but Apple’s iPad Pro M2 remains the best high-end tablet ever made.

-The M2 chip does seem to make the new Stage Manager feature, introduced in iPadOS 16.1, a little more stable, although it still remains very much a beta addition to the software.
+The M2 chip does seem to make the new Stage Manager feature, introduced in iPadOS 16.1 and upgraded with iOS 17, a little more stable.
 Stage Manager gives you the option of creating a more desktop-style view, with apps that can be resized and moved around.

 The software remains one of the iPad Pro’s greatest strengths, but also one of its greatest weaknesses.
 With all the power at play inside, it feels like there should have been tweaks to turn this into a tablet that’s closer to a MacBook Pro than the more affordable iPads.